 Clinical interests: Primary Care, Spine Problems, Rehabilitation

-Dr. Robert Kirby is a chiropractor.
-His average rating from his patients is 5.0 stars out of 5.
-Dr. Kirby honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Francis Bailey works as a chiropractor.
+His patients gave him an average rating of 5.0 out of 5 stars.
+Dr. Bailey accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.